huchunh/Housingprice/Data Preprocessing/README.md

-Here's a revised and structured version of your README:

----

 # Data Preprocessing for House Price Prediction

 This folder contains the data preprocessing steps for the House Price Prediction project.
 The original data set is AmesHousing.csv